["learn"]

 Kicking off our list of British cocktails is the iconic Martini.
 Although this cocktail was first shaken up in America, the first iterations of the drink mainly consisted of vermouth.
 It was only when the British added dry gin to the Martini that it really started to shine.

 Today, the modern-day Martini is known as a classic British cocktail that can be tailored to the liking of each drinker in turn.
-Keep it classic with gin, or mix it up with vodka.
+Keep it classic with a base of London Dry gin like Bulldog Gin, or mix it up with vodka.
 Have it wet, dry, extra dry, or dirty, or add a fruity twist to suit any occasion.
 The Martini is up for anything, anytime.

 2. Sloe Gin Fizz